missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Fax: (573) 526–7367

-When the application is approved, the individual will be given a security access code to use when requesting driving records with personal information.
+When the application is approved, individuals typically receive a security access code to use when requesting driving records with personal information.
 After the access code is received, the individual may then submit a Request form in person at any Missouri license office or send it via mail to the Driver License Record Center, along with the security code and the appropriate fees.

 Mailing address: